Learning to Infer Parameterized Representations of Plants from 3D Scans: Background

-Of particular interest for our work are recursive auto-encoders for binary trees, such as the ones used to generate 3D shapes of man-made objects~\cite{10.1145/3072959.3073637}.
+Of particular interest for our work are recursive auto-encoders for binary trees~\cite{10.1145/3072959.3073637}.
 A recursive auto-encoder learns on a binary tree structure, where all nodes can be represented in a latent space of dimension $\dimension_{\latentspace}$.
-The encoder follows the tree structure and recursively merges pairs of inputs to form a new point in the same latent space until the full tree is represented as a single point in latent space.
+The encoder follows the tree structure and recursively merges pairs of inputs to form a new point in the same latent space until the full tree is represented as a single latent point.
 Inversely, the decoder recursively decodes a single point into two points in the same latent space until the full tree structure is decoded.

-Figure~\ref{fig:recursive_arch} shows an example of the network architecture of a recursive encoder-decoder pair.
-The encoder-decoder pair allows to learn correlations between continuous properties encoded in features along the tree.
-An RvNN typically contains different types of encoder-decoder pairs.
-This allows to implement different operations, such as merging or splitting different parts.

-During decoding, given a point in latent space, an algorithm is needed to decide which decoder to apply and when to stop the recursion.
-To achieve this, the encoders and decoders are trained with ground truth structural information.
-During encoding, the information of which encoder to apply is available.
-For decoding, the RvNN jointly learns a set of classifiers that is applied before each decoding step.

-L-Strings have tree-like hierarchical structure, and we use RvNNs to encode them into latent points while capturing the relationships between the different modules, and their features' correlations along the tree.
-We also use RvNNs in the opposite direction, to retrieve the tree structure and its parameters.